 Rivers: As a Government Relations practitioner, I have represented a variety of groups before the state and national government for the past 30 years.
 I help those who don’t understand public policy or have time to engage in the legislative process.
 I served under eight different Secretaries’ of State and as a policy advisor to a Senate President.

 When I’m not working, I enjoy walking around the woods of my family’s mountain cabin in Clayton, Georgia.
-I also enjoy driving fast cars, preferably convertibles.
 I am entering my 35th year of marriage.
 My wife and I have one daughter, Kathryn Elizabeth.
 In addition, I have one loyal four-legged family member, Scout, named after Jean Louise in To Kill a Mockingbird.

 DCA: Why are the arts and culture important to our state?